ultimaille/ultimaille.github.io/docs/how_to/index.md

 #### Surface mesh

 Ultimaille handles surface meshes such as triangular meshes - whose faces are triangles, quadrangular meshes - whose faces are quadrilaterals - and, more generally, polygonal meshes.
-For each type of surface, ultimaille has the corresponding classes: `Triangle`, `Quads`, `Polygons`.
+For each type of surface, ultimaille has the corresponding classes: `Triangles`, `Quads`, `Polygons`.

 Ultimaille provides interfaces for accessing the different primitives of these meshes: vertices, faces, edges or, more precisely, half-edges and corners.